 If you’re in good health or work in a low-risk profession, look into other options that can better fit your budget and needs:

 - Short and long-term disability insurance.
-This insurance offers a stronger coverage than a mortgage disability policy, as it replaces a portion of your monthly income and lets you decide how you spend it.
+Standard disability insurance offers stronger coverage than a mortgage disability policy, as it replaces a portion of your monthly income and lets you decide how you spend it.

 - Supplemental disability insurance.
 Designed to fill the gap between the amount of income paid by a short and long term disability plan and the rest of your income.

 Mortgage disability insurance is a useful protection plan that can help you keep your house if you’re disabled due to injury or illness.
-Unless you have health issues or work in a high-risk profession, there could be better options.
-Before buying a mortgage disability policy, compare disability insurance providers.
+Unless you have health issues or work in a high-risk profession, there may be better options.
+Before buying a mortgage disability policy, compare disability insurance companies.

 Frequently asked questions